 Claire Barham – Class of September

 Michele Tinsley – Arcadia, Florida

-Dear TEFL Students: I am a 24 year old American who completed the Canterbury International TEFL Certificate Course in October and I immediately had work teaching English classes with Canterbury and other English Academies.
+I am a 24-year-old American who completed the Canterbury International TEFL Certificate Course in October and I immediately had work teaching English classes with Canterbury and other academies.
 It was a good, fast, intensive preparatory course to teach English as a foreign language.
-The staff and directors are very warm and friendly and there is a real down-to-earth, hospitable environment at Canterbury.
+The staff and directors are very warm and friendly and there is a real down-to-earth, hospitable environment at Canterbury TEFL.